Local heights on hyperelliptic curves and quadratic Chabauty: Introduction

+In broad strokes, this overall strategy of computing local heights via the Coleman--Iovita isomorphism is viable for any smooth projective curve $X$.
+Our method relies on $X$ being hyperelliptic in only one part.
+We specialise to hyperelliptic curves in order to use the machinery of cluster pictures to read off the reduction graph~$\Gamma$ and semistable covering of~$X$, i.e.\ the data of the Berkovich skeleton of~$X$.
+From this data, and the action of~$Z_*$ on $\rH^1_\deR(X/\bQ)$, we produce the local heights on~$X$.
+Thus, in order to generalise our algorithm to non-hyperelliptic curves, one would just need a method to determine the Berkovich skeleton.
+Moreover, our strategy seems promising for determining local heights without using explicit equations for~$X$: if one has some \emph{a priori} way of determining both the Berkovich skeleton and the action of~$Z_*$ on $\rH^1_\deR(X/\bQ)$, say for~$X$ a modular curve, then we show that this determines the local heights.

 The structure of the paper is as follows.
 In \Cref{sec:semistable} we introduce the notions of semistable covering, semistable vertex set, and split semistable model, as well their equivalences.
-The definition of the local height local $h_\ell$ and the local heights formula appear in \Cref{sec:localheights}.
+The definition of the local height function $h_{Z,\ell}$ and the local heights formula appear in \Cref{sec:localheights}.
 We also prove the boundedness of the operator norm and the traces $\tr_v(Z)$ for correspondences $Z \subset X \times X$ in this section. \Cref{sec:ColemanIovita} explains the Coleman--Iovita isomorphism and proves the compatibility with pushforward and pullback.
-We given an explicit description of the Coleman--Iovita isomorphism for hyperelliptic curves in \Cref{sec:ExplicitColemanIovitaHyp}.
-To do this, we introduce the machinery of cluster pictures, use this to construct a semistable covering for hyperelliptic curves, and explicitly describe the Berkovich skeleton of $X^\an_{\C_K}$.
+We specialise to the case of hyperelliptic curves in \Cref{sec:ExplicitColemanIovitaHyp}, and give an explicit description of the Coleman--Iovita isomorphism for these curves in this section.
+To do this, we introduce the machinery of cluster pictures, use this to construct a semistable covering for hyperelliptic curves, and explicitly describe the Berkovich skeleton of $X^\an$ over~$\bC_\ell$.
 We expand on the details of the explicit computation of the Coleman--Iovita isomorphism in \Cref{sec:computations}.
 We show how to represent functions on an annulus, how to compute the action of $Z_*$ on $\rH^1_{\dR}(X/K)$, and finally how to turn an $\ell$-adic matrix for the action of $Z_*$ into an integer matrix, given the bounds from \Cref{thm:bounds}.
 Finally, \Cref{sec:examples} contains numerous worked examples.